diermc/hw01/README.md

 # Past life
 I was born in Ontario.
-*I lived in halifax for the past 5 years for completing my undergrad at Dalhousie University
+I lived in halifax for the past 5 years for completing my undergrad at Dalhousie University

 + Halifax is a beautiful city.

+code font:
+`2+3`

+> comment font